 Live Oak is a somewhat small city located in the state of California.
 With a population of 8,531 people and two constituent neighborhoods, Live Oak is the 434th largest community in California.

-Live Oak is a blue-collar town, with 47.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Live Oak is a city of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Live Oak who work in farm management occupations (13.57%), sales jobs (9.63%), and office and administrative support (7.31%).
+Live Oak is a blue-collar town, with 44.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Live Oak is a city of service providers, sales and office workers, and farmers, fishers, or foresters.
+There are especially a lot of people living in Live Oak who work in farm management occupations (13.16%), office and administrative support (9.96%), and sales jobs (9.18%).

 Live Oak is an extremely ethnically-diverse city.
 The people who call Live Oak home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Live Oak, accounting for 55.31% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Live Oak residents report their race to be White, followed by Asian.
-Live Oak also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 55.52% of the city’s residents.
-Important ancestries of people in Live Oak include Irish, English, French , and Portuguese.
+Important ancestries of people in Live Oak include Irish, English, Portuguese, and French .

-The most common language spoken in Live Oak is Spanish.
-Other important languages spoken here include English and Indic languages.
+The most common language spoken in Live Oak is English.
+Other important languages spoken here include Spanish and Indic languages.